close

 A brief introduction to Pacific Rim National Park

 Pacific Rim National Park Reserve is a 511 km2 (197 sq mi) national park located in British Columbia, Canada, which comprises three separate regions: Long Beach, the Broken Group Islands, and the West Coast Trail.
-Its the Pacific Coast Mountains, are characterized by rugged coasts and temperate rainforests.
+It is located in the Pacific Coast Mountains, which are characterized by rugged coasts and temperate rainforests.

 Widespread vegetation found in the park includes western hemlock, Sitka spruce, western red-cedar, deer fern and sword fern.
 Animal species vary from marine and intertidal species, such as humpback whales and ochre sea star, to terrestrial mammals, such as Vancouver Island wolves.
 For recreational purposes, Long Beach is used for surfing and windsurfing, the Broken Group for sea kayaking, and the West Coast Trail for hiking, as well as camping in all areas and scuba diving in the winter months in the Long Beach and Broken Group areas.